Omori (video game)

 Omori (stylized in all caps) is a 2020 role-playing video game developed and published by indie studio Omocat.
-The player controls a hikikomori teenage boy named Sunny and his dream world alter ego Omori.
-The player explores the real world and Sunny's surreal dream world as Omori, either overcoming or suppressing his fears and repressed memories.
-How Sunny and Omori interact depends on choices made by the player, resulting in one of several endings.
+The player controls a reclusive hikikomori teenage boy named Sunny and his dream world alter ego Omori.
+Gameplay is split into two settings: Sunny's activities in Faraway Town and Omori's exploration of a surreal dream world.
+How Sunny and Omori interact depends on choices made by the player, resulting in one of several endings, in which Sunny either overcomes or suppresses his fears and repressed memories.
 The game's turn-based battle system includes unconventional status effects based on characters' emotions.
-Prominently portraying concepts such as anxiety, depression, psychological trauma, self harm, and suicide, the game features strong psychological horror elements.
+Prominently portraying concepts such as anxiety, depression, psychological trauma, self-harm, and suicide, the game features strong psychological horror elements.

 Omori is based on the director's webcomic series Omoriboy.
 After a successful Kickstarter campaign, the game was delayed numerous times and experienced several development difficulties.
-It was eventually released as a demo on April 9, 2018 on the platform itch.io exclusively for Kickstarter backers, before being officially released for macOS and Windows in December 2020, six years after its initial funding.
-It would also see a release on Nintendo Switch, Xbox One, Xbox Series X/S and PlayStation 4 with added content in June 2022.
-Critics praised the game's art direction, soundtrack, narrative elements, and depiction of anxiety and depression.
-Omori was favorably compared to games such as EarthBound and Yume Nikki, and went on to be nominated for several awards, winning DreamHack's "Daringly Dramatic" category in 2021.
+It was released as a demo on April 9, 2018, on the platform itch.io exclusively for Kickstarter backers, before being officially released for macOS and Windows in December 2020, six years after its initial funding.
+It saw a release on Nintendo Switch, Xbox One, Xbox Series X/S and PlayStation 4 with added content in June 2022.
+Critics praised the game's art direction, soundtrack, narrative elements, and depiction of anxiety and depression, being favorably compared to games like EarthBound (1994) and Yume Nikki (2004).
+Omori was nominated for several awards, winning DreamHack's "Daringly Dramatic" category in 2021.
 The game has sold over 1 million copies as of December 2022.
-A manga adaptation of the game was released in June 2024.
+A manga adaptation was released in June 2024.